bachfamily/ears/README.txt

 • for the [ears.ambi*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3

-• for the [ears.vamp~] module: the VAMP Plugin and host SDK.
-It's located inside the repository, to compile it follow the system-specific instructions inside the build folder (e.g. build/README.osx), e.g. on OSX: make -f build/Makefile.osx
+• for the [ears.vamp~] module: a slightly modified version of the VAMP Plugin and host SDK, which is located inside the repository.
+To compile on a Mac Intel, go to the library folder and run make -f build/Makefile.osx
+To compile on a Mac M1, go to the library folder and run make -f build/Makefile.osxm1 sdk
+Note that, on the M1, building the vamp example plugins is potentially problematic because of their dependencies that should all be built for the arm64 architecture.

 In turn, bach depends on
 - A modified version of Simon Tatham's listsort (https://www.chiark.greenend.org.uk/~sgtatham/algorithms/listsort.c), released under the terms of the MIT License.